PrestaShop/prestashop.github.io/news/_posts/2021-05-31-prestashop-1-7-8-0-beta-release.md

 ### Translations

-- The translation feature has been revamped, adding the possibility to export back office, front office, email, themes, and module translations.
+- The translation feature has been revamped, adding the possibility to export back-office, front-office, email, themes, and module translations.

 ![The new translation export](/assets/images/2021/06/translation-export.png)